About

 Iwan is known for his performance in the global phenomenon Game of Thrones as well as Misfits, Inhumans, Riviera and his recent West End appearance in Dawn King’s award-winning play, Foxfinder.
 In 2015, Iwan released his first album, Dinard, following a series of well-received EPs – Tongue Tied, Changing Times, and Bang!

-There’s nothing like it [Green Man] in the world.
+There’s nothing like Green Man in the world.
 Unusually it uses its success to help people; from developing community and sports projects, showcasing artists, training disadvantaged people, engaging with science to supporting small Welsh businesses.
 The ethos of creating opportunities runs right through the heart of Green Man.

 Iwan Rheon, Green Man Trust Ambassador